hotosm/learnosm/_posts/en/0500-10-12-mapathon_en.md

 -   It was a regular event on the first Tuesday of each month so they could take it into account in advance and keep that slot open when arranging their lives.
   A second event (Mid Month) and validator training at the monthly event gives the more experienced mappers a chance to tackle more advanced and interesting projects such as validating, experimental techniques and Field Papers.

-## Start working on your Mapathon at least a month before for organising and preparing the event.
+## Start working on your Mapathon at least a month before for organising and preparing the event

-### First step ...
-Preparing the format of your Mapathon.
+### First step \- Preparing the format of your Mapathon
 The size of the available venues and the availability of facilities at the venue will decide the factors for your Mapathon.
 A venue can be a local company, university or school, arts centre, library, hall.
 The points to note:

 1. Is the venue centrally situated and easy to get to? (note public transport or parking)